mr-superonion/AnaCal/docs/overview.md

 # Overview

-AnaCal is a analytic calibrator for accurate measurement of perturbation on images
+AnaCal is an analytic calibrator for accurate measurement of perturbations on images.

 ## Basic installation